saharghazeydi/commercial-analytics-bq-dbx/README.md

 - Data warehouse built in BigQuery (staging → marts)
 - SQL used for transformations and KPI modeling
 - Python used for validation and statistical analysis
-- BI dashboards built in Tableau / Power BI
+- BI dashboards built in  Power BI

 ---